mainmatter/mainmatter.com/src/posts/2024-02-27-embeddable-ember-apps.md

 This in my opinion is the most complicated step and unfortunately for the wrong reasons.
 When you're working with Ember, you yourself define and import files as ES6 modules.
-During build they are then compiled as AMD modules, meaning thaty our application needs to bring a `requirejs` runtime with it.
+During build, they are then compiled as AMD modules, meaning that your application needs to bring a `requirejs` runtime with it.

 What it means for us is that we need to make sure that the `requirejs` runtime is the very first thing in the bundle file.
 Ember apps provide that inside the `vendor.js` script that preceeds the other scripts inside an `index.html` entrypoint.

-There are a couple webpack plugins that do concatenation but there's a little specific nuance such as the order of concatenation or outdated webpack version hence I recommend rolling out your own.
+There are a couple of Webpack plugins that do concatenation, but there's nuance to how we must handle concatenation in this case, because we must ensure that the `vendor.js` file is at the top and is processed first.
+For this reason, I recommend rolling out your own.

 The Webpack plugin needs to